UH-StudentServices/student_guide/modules/uhsg_oprek/tests/src/Unit/Oprek/README.md

 - `study_rights_response.3.json`
   Based on 0 file, but has elements reversed (element ids descending).
 - `study_rights_response.4.json`
-  Based on 0 file, but has duplicat elements by different validity dates.
+  Based on 0 file, but has duplicate elements by different validity dates.